 As a retiree, a portion of your income will likely come from Social Security.
 Not all of your benefits are taxable, and there are ways to minimize or, at times, eliminate taxes on your Social Security benefits.

 If half of your Social Security benefits in addition to your other income is higher than the base amount for your status, your benefits will be taxable.
-By strategically managing all of your income sources (such as pension payments, dividends, or part-time jobs), it’s possible to lower the portion of benefits that will be taxed.
+By strategically managing all your income sources (such as pension payments, dividends, or part-time jobs), it’s possible to lower the portion of benefits that will be taxed.
 Rules regarding Social Security income taxes also vary from state to state, so always check with your state regulations to determine the best solution for you.

 Tip #4: If You’re Moving to a New State, Get to Know Its Tax Laws